 The Teacher-Scholar Model

-We provide resources to help faculty succeed as teacher-scholars engaged in pedagogical development and academic research in whatever stage they are in (tenure-track, tenured, non-tenure track, adjunct, teaching assistants).
+If you want to succeed as a teacher-scholar engaged in pedagogical development and academic research in whatever stage you are in (tenure-track, tenured, non-tenure track, adjunct, teaching assistants), CTE has a variety of resources at your disposal to help.

 The Flourishing Academic is a Duquesne University multi-voice blog devoted to exploring the question, “How can we as teacher-scholars thrive in academia?”
-We feature posts on teaching, learning, and academic career success by Duquesne faculty, graduate students, undergraduate students, and the Center for Teaching Excellence (CTE) staff, in addition to occasional guest writers from outside of the University.
-We hope you visit us often, comment actively, and teach enthusiastically!
+The blog feature posts on teaching, learning, and academic career success by Duquesne faculty, graduate students, undergraduate students, and the Center for Teaching Excellence (CTE) staff, in addition to occasional guest writers from outside of the University.
+Hope you visit us often, comment actively, and teach enthusiastically!

 Learn More